 In all cases where we are considering people who want to work, things have steadily improved throughout the Obama administration.
 Can a President Donald Trump keep it up?

 The Unemployment Rate is the one published by the Labor Department and has been trending lower over the last 6.5 years.
 The Participation Rate, a figure wrongly used to deprecate President Obama because it kept falling.
-In fact, it only fell throughout the Bush administrations and the aftermath of the Great 2008 Recession, Once people understood the economy was going to continue to recover, the beginning of 2015, the rate stopped decreasing and finally began a journey upward.
+In fact, it only fell throughout the Bush administration and in the aftermath of the Great 2008 Recession, By early 2015, people understood the economy was going to continue to recover and the rate stopped decreasing and finally began a journey upward.

 President Obama's major promise to reduce the number of Americans without health insurance from its high of 40 million folks.
 It is now down to about 20 million.
+Based on several studies, that decrease translates into very roughly 15,000 lives saved every year because they now had insurance.
 Can a President Trump keep it that way?

 An often leading indicator of where the economy is going is the Dow Jones Industrial Average.
 It was decimated during the Great 2008 Recession.
 Soon after the announcement of President Obama's Stimulus Program it reversed course and hasn't stopped growing - about 1560 points per year.
 It stopped growing with the on-set of the Presidential election, began declining when Donald Trump became the GOP nominee and then took off when he won.

 One of President-elect Donald Trump's major themes, the loss of millions of manufacturing jobs; a decline he attributed to President Obama.
 The facts are different, as you see.
 The decline was entirely withing the Bush Presidency and, as so many other bad things, in the aftermath of the Great 2008 Recession.
 The truth is, manufacturing jobs increased throughout the Obama administration.
 Can Donald Trump fulfill is campaign promise of continuing to bring back the manufacturing jobs lost under Bush?